benjaminvatterj/BLP1995/README.md

   3. Separating by groups and solving in parallel on a multiprocessor computer.
 5. Optional Anderson acceleration of the delta fixed-point.
 6. A lot of comments to guide anyone who wants to implement his one version.

+However, the algorithm assumes no correlation between the individual taste coefficients, that is Sigma is a diagonal as in the Nevo guide, which is relatively standard in the literature.

 Additionally to the main BLP.py class, the file test.py provides a fairly random Monte-Carlos simulator that generate an unbalanced panel